-In this case, the County has not provided a high degree of factual and legal support for the decision that the proposed development is consistent with the certified LCP policies related to biological resource protection, as explained in detail above.
-The County has not provided an adequate policy basis for reducing the required 100 foot riparian buffer to 45 feet for the residence and as little as 2 to 3 feet for the driveway.
+The first factor in evaluating the issue of whether the appeal raises a substantial issue, is the degree of factual and legal support for the local government's decision that the development is consistent with the subject provisions of the certified LCP.
+In this case, the County has not provided an adequate policy basis for reducing the required 100 foot riparian buffer to 45 feet for the residence and as little as 2 to 3 feet for the driveway.
 In addition, the County's staff report does not include adequate findings to support approval of the unpermitted driveway within the 100 ft. wetland buffer and riparian corridor.
-Further, the

-County has not provided any analysis of alternatives that could provide for the appropriate buffer from the sensitive riparian habitat or the wetland, nor has it provided alternatives to reduce impacts to native vegetation.
+Further, the County has not provided any analysis of alternatives that could provide for the appropriate buffer from the sensitive riparian habitat or the wetland, nor has it provided alternatives to reduce impacts to native vegetation.
+Therefore, the County has not provided a high degree of factual and legal support for the decision that the proposed development is consistent with the certified LCP policies related to biological resource protection, as explained in detail above.